Cuenca, Spain: The Castle

 El Castillo is the name for the remains of an ancient Arab fortress, representing the older structures of Cuenca.
 Only a tower, two stone blocks, the arch which allows to enter/leave the old town from the Barrio del Castillo and a fragment of the walls have been left.
 The arch (arco de Bezudo) is named after Gutierre Rodriguez Bezudo, from Segovia, who fought the Arabs with King Alfonso VIII to conquer Cuenca.

+In the Muslim era, the historian Ibn Al-Abbar mentions that once upon a time, the imam of the mosque of the citadel of Cuenca was Ja’far bin Isa Al-Umawi (from Umayyad lineage), a distinguished scholar, poet and expert in the Arabic language who died in the year 460 A.H/1068 A.D.

 The castle was home of the Holy Inquisition after 1583, and it was finally destroyed during the 19th century by French soldiers during the Spanish War of Independence.

 Nearby are the small chapel and cemetery of San Isidro.

 Mangana Tower

 The origins of the Mangana Tower remain unclear.
 In 1565 it was painted by Anton van den Wyngaerde, which indicates that at that time Mangana had already been built up, and after the attacks by French soldiers during the Spanish War of Independence war – at the beginning of the 19th century – and having been hit previously by a thunderbolt in the 18th century, it became badly destroyed.
 Mangana Tower was rebuilt by Fernando Alcántara in Neomudejar style – inspired on Arab decorative motifs – in 1926.
-Finally Victor Caballero gave Mangana its current look in a fortress-like style in 1968.
+Finally, Victor Caballero gave Mangana its current look in a fortress-like style in 1968.

 It has a clock on one of its walls and a recording of bell chimes can be heard in the old town at certain times (every quarter of an hour).

 There are views from the near viewpoints over the river Jucar's gorge and the modern neighborhoods.
 Mangana can be reached on foot from Plaza Mayor.